-LED (connection status) lights up and indicates that the network is functioning properly.
-The signal quality is also indicated by a color code, explained in chapter 1.5.
-LEDs overview
+When your adapters are connected, the O+-LED (connection status) lights up and indicates that the network is functioning properly.

 Your computer can now access the Internet via your modem, as the two devices are connected to one another via the HomePlug network and have the same network password.